SixSq/old.sixsq.github.com/_posts/products/nuvlabox/2016-01-01-product-nuvlabox-features.md

           </h1>
       </div>
       <div class="col-md-6 col-2-text">
-        <h2>Private turn-key cloud solution for small to medium-sized enterprises</h2>
+        <h2>Affordable private cloud solution for small to medium-sized enterprises</h2>
-        <p>NuvlaBox is about the size of a modem and comes pre-configured, making it simple to use.</p>
+        <p>Make your journey to the cloud an easy one.
+NuvlaBox comes pre-configured, making it simple to use, yet it gives you all the power of the cloud.
+A perfect first step for your cloud transformation.
+For most smaller organisations, the cost of a private and secure cloud infrastructure is prohibitive.
+With the NuvlaBox, you get an affordable entry point into cloud computing.</p>
       </div>
     </div>